Monthly Archives: September 2025

 • Tight feedback loops – between users and builders, management and operations, experiment and learning.

-• Investment in people and process – training, incentives, documentation and management practices that embed discipline.
+• Investment in people and process – developing skills, aligning incentives, and embedding routines and management systems that build lasting and adaptable capability.

 So maybe it wasn’t the technology that delivered the transformation at all?
 Maybe the real gains came from the organisational changes – the better management, the clearer goals, the empowered teams – changes that could have been made without the technology in the first place?
 The shiny new tool just gave us the excuse.

-The obvious question then is: why wait for the latest tech fad to do all this?
+The obvious question then is: why wait for the latest wave of tech innovation to do all this?

 1. Effect of Low-Fat vs Low-Carbohydrate Diet on 12-Month Weight Loss in Overweight Adults.
 Gardner et al 2018 ↩︎